ElasticSea/volume-render/README.md

 ## Rendering

-The volume occupies a space of ordinary unity cube with `(1, 1, 1)` length at `(0, 0, 0)`.
+The volume occupies a space cube with size `(1, 1, 1)` at position `(0, 0, 0)`.
 The faces of the cube are inverted so its possible to move the camera inside the cube and render the volume.

 In the fragment shader we will create a ray based on the local position and direction of the camera.
 Raycasting the cube we get the distance to travel inside the volume.

+In order to achieve the cutting effect, the ray is clamped to the plane defined by `_CutOrigin` and `_CutNormal`

-Cutting the volume into discreat steps we will travel the volume until we cover the distance, blending the sampled color at each step.
+Traversing the volume in discreat steps until we cover the distance, blending the sampled color at each step.

+### Shader
 ```glsl
 v2f vert (appdata v)
 {